 At the time of review, the faculty member under review will provide the committee with a brief one-page summary of their accomplishments over the previous five years and a current vita.
 The department chair will provide the review committee with copies of the faculty member's annual reviews for the previous five years, and a copy of the faculty member's five-year plan.
 After review of submitted materials, the post-tenure review committee shall provide to the faculty member being reviewed and the departmental chair a one-page summary concerning its evaluation and shall designate the faculty member's performance as "exceeds expectations," "meets expectations," or "does not meet expectations."
-The summary with designations shall be fifteen (15) working days (barring extenuating circumstances) from the time that the department chair receives the review committee's summary or from the time that the faculty member provides his or her written response to the committee recommendation (see Section 4.7.8 of the Faculty Handbook).
+The summary with designations shall be provided to the faculty member and chair within fifteen (15) working days (barring extenuating circumstances) of receiving the materials.
+The post-tenure review committee's feedback should include recognition for exemplary performance.